 While the Tiffany bonds' credit spread shrunk significantly, the benchmark Treasury bond YTM increased 0.25 percentage points.
-This was a moot point, however, since the credit spread decreased by such a larger amount than the Treasury bond YTM increased, which is why the price of the bond increased 25 points.
+This was a moot point, however, since the credit spread decreased by such a larger amount than the Treasury bond YTM increased, which is why the bond price increased 25 points.

 This can also work in the investor's disadvantage, as a long-term corporate bond can also fall significantly in price.
 For example, in the midst of the COVID-19 crisis, the Apple 4.650% 2/23/46 bond (CUSIP 037833BX7) fell from 140.00 to 104.00 over the course of several days due to redemption-fueled forced selling by bond funds.

 Ranges of Corporate Bond Credit Spreads

 Figure 2 shows a range of credit spreads and the benchmark Treasury bond YTM for five corporate bonds, including two high yield bonds and three investment grade bonds.
 We show these credit spreads on two dates: April 24, 2020 and October 25, 2023.

 1) Ford Motor 4.75% '43 (CUSIP 345370CQ1)